 Once complete, Phase 1 of the Nevada Electric Highway will connect Nevada’s northern and southern urban centers via U.S. 95 and eliminate range anxiety for EV owners while also bringing business to local communities.
 In 2016, EV charging stations went operational in the communities of Beatty and Fallon.
 Each charging station includes two Level 2 chargers and one Direct Current (DC) Fast Charger in order to accommodate all different types of EVs currently on the road.
 Additional EV charging stations will be completed in 2017 in the communities of Hawthorne and Tonopah, completing Phase 1 of the Nevada Electric Highway.

-The Governor’s Office of Energy and Nevada Department of Transportation are now working with Nevada’s rural electric utilities and local businesses on the Phase 2 expansion of the Nevada Electric Highway and electrify the entire state highway system, including U.S. 50 and U.S. 93.
+The Governor’s Office of Energy and Nevada Department of Transportation are now working with Nevada’s rural electric utilities and local businesses on the Phase 2 expansion of the Nevada Electric Highway to electrify the entire state highway system, including U.S. 50 and U.S. 93.

 In November 2016, the U.S. Department of Transportation's Federal Highway Administration announced 55 routes that will serve as the basis for a national network of alternative fuel corridors.
 The routes in Nevada were Highway 50, Interstates 15 and 80, and U.S. Route 95.